Maintenance KPIs and maintenance metrics

 Key performance indicators (KPIs) measure the performance of a person, department, project, or company over time, and how effective they are at achieving their aims.

-Maintenance KPIs measure how well your operation is doing at achieving its maintenance goals, like reducing downtime or cutting costs.
-They are benchmarks for your facility and highlight where you team is now, how far you still need to go, and what you need to do to get there.
+Maintenance KPIs measure how well your operation is doing at achieving its maintenance goals, like reducing downtime (opens in new tab) or cutting costs (opens in new tab).
+They are benchmarks for your facility and highlight where your team is now, how far you still need to go, and what you need to do to get there.

 Maintenance KPIs are quantifiable goals that reflect the larger objectives of the organization.
 They are an endpoint you are reaching for.

 For example, your organization’s ultimate goal might be to cut costs by a certain amount.
 There are several ways maintenance can impact this goal, like departmental spending or production waste.
 When you attach numbers to these components, they become KPIs.
-This might be as simple as saying you’ll reduce maintenance spending by 10%, or committing to reducing production waste by 20%.
+This might be as simple as saying you’ll reduce maintenance spending by 10% or commit to reducing production waste by 20%.

 Although every facility will have different targets, some of the most common maintenance KPIs revolve around a few key elements, including: